 For all the studied series it was found that the relation given by equation (2) is appropriate for temperature 5 000 K and 25 000 K in the case of electron and proton impact contributions to the Stark widths.
-The dependences of the Stark width on the upper level ionization potential were verified for 46 out of 50 K1 spectral lines belonging to 8 from 10 spectral series studied here.
-In Table 1 and Table 2 the appropriate best-fitting coefficients a and b are given for 5 000 K and 25 000 K temperature together with corresponding coefficient of determination R^2 for the electron and proton impact contributions to the Stark widths for 8 studied series.
+The dependences of the Stark width on the upper level ionization potential were verified for 46 out of 50 KI spectral lines belonging to 8 from 10 spectral series studied here.
+In Table 1 and Table 2 the appropriate best-fitting coefficients a and b are given for 5 000 K and 25 000 K temperature together with corresponding coefficient of determination $R^2$ for the electron and proton impact contributions to the Stark widths for 8 studied series.
 The best fit coefficients (a) and (b), given in Tables 1 and 2, are obtained using data taken from Dimitrijević & Sahal-Bréchot (1987, 1990).
 The appropriate dependences expressed by equation (2) for all studied series are given graphically by straight lines in all corresponding four figures.
-It was
+It was found that deviation of the used data from these dependences are less then 56.2% in all studied cases.

-Figure 3.
-The electron and proton impact contributions to Stark widths (in rad/s) and Griem's data versus inverse upper level ionization potential (in eV) presented in log-log scale for different K1 spectral series with principal quantum number of lower level equal to n=5 at temperatures 5 000 K and 25 000 K. The number 2 in brackets indicates doublets, letters e, p and G indicate electron, proton and theoretical Griem's data, respectively.
+Figure 1: The electron (solid line) and proton impact (dash line) contributions to Stark widths (in rad/s) and Griem's data versus inverse upper level ionization potential (in eV) presented in log-log scale for different KI spectral series with principal quantum number of lower level equal to n=3 at temperatures 5 000 K and 25 000 K. The number 2 in brackets indicates doublets, letters e, p and G indicate electron, proton and theoretical Griem's data, respectively.